dr-victoire/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * project 2 - returns the length of a string
 * project 3 - prints a string and a newline
 * project 4 - prints a string in reverse
+* project 6 - prints every other character of a string starting with the first character